pedroos/IntervalComposition/README.md

 The calculation procedure of the final line is based on using a toggle state for each layer.

-The time taken to calculate is at maximum linear (O(n)) to the total number of points, as in examples 1) and 2).
-But normally, as in example 3) when there is a minimal path, the procedure will take a shortcut and less points will be considered.
-In this case, the time taken is logarithmic (O log n).
+The time taken to calculate is linear (O(n)) to the number of points.

-In the example 3), there are 18 segments or 36 points.
-The minimal path consists of 12 points, or 33%.

 The space taken for state during calculation is one true/false value per priority.